 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

-The "six-week check" is part of the NHS Newborn and Infant Physical Examination (NIPE) programme.
-Along wth the newborn examination, it is an essential part of the "Healthy Child Programme", the Department of Health guideline for promotion of child health.
+The 'six-week check' is part of the NHS Newborn and Infant Physical Examination (NIPE) programme.
+Along wth the newborn examination, it is an essential part of the 'Healthy Child Programme', the Department of Health guideline for promotion of child health[2, 3].
 An examination of the infant should take place between 6-8 weeks and should include:

 The main purpose of this is to detect:

-The core examination is set out in National Institute for Health and Care Excellence (NICE) guidance "Routine postnatal care of women and their babies (2006).
+The core examination is set out in National Institute for Health and Care Excellence (NICE) guidance 'Postnatal care up to 8 weeks after birth'.